Divorce of same-sex couples: Denmark

-A study tracking married couples over a 10 year span found lesbian marriages were most likely to end in divorce.
-Of the 580 lesbian couples who were married in 2005, 30% were divorced ten years later compared to 18% for heterosexual couples and 15% for gay male couples.
+In 1997, the same-sex partnership divorce rate (17 percent) was significantly lower than that of heterosexual couples in Denmark (46 percent), though this information may be outdated.

+Female same-sex marriages account for around 60% of same-sex marriages annually, whereas female same-sex divorce accounts for around 70% of same-sex marriage dissolutions annually, as of 2022.

 Norway and Sweden

+A 2022 study of Norway, using data up to 2018, found that divorce rates 20 years post-marriage were 5% lower for male-male marriages compared to male-female marriages and were 29% higher for female-female marriages vs female-male marriages.

-A study on short-term same-sex registered partnerships in Norway and Sweden found that divorce rates were higher for same-sex couples than opposite-sex marriages, and that unions of lesbians are considerably less stable than unions of gay men.
+Another study on short-term same-sex registered partnerships in Norway and Sweden found that divorce rates were higher for same-sex couples than opposite-sex marriages, and that unions of lesbians are considerably less stable than unions of gay men.

-In the above study, lesbians divorce risks were 10% higher than for gay men (Table 4).
+In the above study, lesbians' divorce risks were 10% higher than for gay men.

-A study of marriage dissolution rates in Sweden spanning the years 1995-2012 found that 30% of both male same-sex marriages and heterosexual marriages ended in divorce, whereas the separation rate for female same-sex marriages was 40% (their Figure 7a).
+A study of marriage dissolution rates in Sweden spanning the years 1995–2012 found that 30% of both male same-sex marriages and heterosexual marriages ended in divorce, whereas the separation rate for female same-sex marriages was 40% (their Figure 7a).

 United Kingdom

 The divorce rate of same-sex couples within 29 months of the introduction of legally binding civil partnerships was slightly less than one percent in the United Kingdom.

 As of 2013, lesbian couples were twice as likely to initiate actions to end legally recognized partnerships as compared to gay men.
 In 2016, married female couples were approximately 2.5 times more likely to divorce than male couples.

-According to Office for National Statistics, divorce rate of heterosexual couples is at its lowest since 1971 in England and Wales.
+According to Office for National Statistics, divorce rate of heterosexual couples is at its lowest since 1973 in England and Wales.
 The divorce rate for same-sex couples increased in 2016 and 2017, which the Office for National Statistics explained as a likely result of the fact that same-sex marriages have only been legal since 2014.

 United States

-Massachusetts, the first U.S. state to allow same-sex marriage, does not track how many of the divorces in the state are between same-sex couples.
+Massachusetts, the first U.S. state to allow same-sex marriage, doesn't track how many of the divorces in the state are between same-sex couples.
 A 2011 study for states with available data initially reported that the dissolution rates for same-sex couples were slightly lower on average (on average, 1.1% of all same-sex couples were said to divorce each year, ranging from 0% to 1.8% in various jurisdictions) than divorce rates of different-sex couples (2% of whom divorce annually).
-The Washington Post retracted a headline about this report because the study had incorrectly calculated the percentage due to an error in capturing when the same-sex marriages began.
+The Washington Post retracted a headline about this report, since the study had incorrectly calculated the percentage from an error in capturing when the same-sex marriages began.
 As a result, the corrected findings show a 2% divorce rate for same-sex couples—the same as opposite-sex couples.
-A 2019 study using three large samples from the United States and Canada found the divorce rate of same-sex couples to be larger than that of heterosexual couples.
-They found a larger difference among the subset of couples with children.
-Same-sex couples in this category divorced at a rate of 43% over the study period, as opposed to 8% for heterosexual couples with children.

-Some studies have shown that lesbian committed relationships do not last as long as gay male committed relationships.